UBC-MDS/DSCI_524_team_Cauchy_Kmeans_python/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
 3. The pull request should work for Python 3.7 & 3.8.
-Check https://github.com/saurav193/DSCI_524_team_Cauchy_Kmeans_python/pulls and make sure that the tests pass for all supported Python versions.
+Check https://github.com/saurav193/Kmeans_python/pulls and make sure that the tests pass for all supported Python versions.

 ## Tips

 To run a subset of tests:

 ```
-py.test tests.test_DSCI_524_team_Cauchy_Kmeans_python
+py.test tests.test_Kmeans_python
 ```

 ## Deploying